LeonardoCorral04/OpenPQD-Synthetic-Power-Quality-Dataset-Analysis-Toolkit-for-ML/README.md

 * **IEEE 1159 Compliant**: Disturbance parameters are randomized within standard-compliant ranges.
 * **Modular Analysis**: The Jupyter Notebook is structured into independent **Global**, **Individual**, and **Mixed** analysis sections, which can be run without dependencies on each other.
 * **Unified Parameter Framework**: A core feature of the analysis is the `unify_data` function, which transforms diverse disturbance parameters into a consistent set (`disturbance_magnitude`, `disturbance_duration`) for direct comparison.
-* ** Visualizations**:
+* **Visualizations**:
     * **Plotting of signals**: As a didactic tool to study disturbances and validate the signals' modeling.
     * **Correlation Heatmaps**: To analyze the statistical independence of generated parameters.
     * **3D t-SNE Plots**: To visualize the separability of disturbance classes in a reduced-dimensional space.
 The global analysis plot uses distinct markers (`●` for individual, `■` for mixed) to highlight group clustering.

 ##  Methodological Approach

 A unique aspect of this framework is the handling of duration for steady-state disturbances (like Harmonics, Flicker).
 Since these events don't have a natural "duration," we use other probabilistically independent parameters as proxies (`flicker_frequency`, `mean of harmonic_phases`, etc.).
-This innovative approach allows for consistent six-parameter analysis across all signal types, which is particularly useful for testing the Monte Carlo simulation via the correlation matrix.
+This approach allows for consistent six-parameter analysis across all signal types, which is particularly useful for testing the Montecarlo simulation via the correlation matrix.

 ## 📂 Repository Structure